 Players in the conventional meat sector are increasingly exploring the possibilities of cellular agriculture.
 The goal is to make our food system more sustainable and no longer dependent on animal farming.
 The Bell Food Group, Tyson Foods, Cargill, and the PHW Group, are already supporting cellular-agriculture startups.
 So far, more than a billion dollars has been invested in cellular-agriculture companies.

-In addition, regulatory pathways for cultured products are currently being forged in the US.
+In addition, innovators are curently forging regulatory pathways for cultured products in the US.
 Singapore, meanwhile, recently authorised the first cultured-poultry product.

 Food-regulatory authorities are already familiar with the use of cellular bioengineering in food.
-For example, rennet is already produced directly through cellular agriculture.
-Rennet is an enzyme found in the stomachs of ruminant mammals that is traditionally used to produce cheese.
+For example, rennet comes directly from cellular agriculture.
+Rennet is an enzyme found in the stomachs of ruminant mammals that is key for cheese production.

 In addition, the positive environmental impact, food-safety aspects, and economic prospects of cultured alternatives are likely to drive government support.

 Consumer acceptance, however, is crucial to the success of cultured meat.
 It is therefore encouraging to see that surveys conducted in Europe, the US, and Asia show that the more informed people are about cellular agriculture, the more open they are to trying and buying cultured meat.

 Eat Just made history in December 2020 by getting the first regulatory approval for its cultured poultry products.
 The company’s chicken bites are now available in the Singapore restaurant 1880, where they are branded under GOOD Meat.

 Founded in 2015, Clara Foods is the only company tapping into precision fermentation to bring animal-free eggs to market.
 Their production processes enable the development of egg proteins that are molecularly identical to those from chickens.
 They can therefore compete with animal-based eggs in terms of taste, texture, functionality, and nutrition.